pauldmccarthy/fsleyes/userdoc/plugins.rst

 .. sidebar:: FSLeyes plugin library naming conventions

-             Versions of FSLeyes older than 1.8.0 will only recognise plugin libraries with a name beginning with ``fsleyes-plugin-``.
-As of FSLeyes 1.8.0, this restriction no longer exists - you can give your library any name you wish.
+             You can give your FSLeyes plugin library any name you wish.
 All you need to do is expose the relevant entry points.
+However, versions of FSLeyes older than 1.8.0 will only recognise plugin libraries with a name beginning with ``fsleyes-plugin-``.

 ::